shareloqs/MPSDynamics/README.md

 MPSDynamics.jl contains various functions for generating MPSs and MPOs used for simulating certain models, but no attempt is made to be comprehensive.
 For generic MPO constuction, one can use the [ITensors.jl](https://github.com/ITensor/ITensors.jl) package and convert the resulting object into a form compatible with MPSDynamics.jl using the function MPOtoVector.

 In this example we will consider the spin-boson model.
-First we
+First we define parameters and generate the MPO.

 ```julia
 d=6